Dennis Burrell Obituary - Statesville, NC | Legacy Pro

 Dennis Wayne Burrell, 71, of Statesville, passed away Tuesday, Oct.
 13, 2020.

-Dennis was born in Iredell County March 1, 1949, to the late Calvin and Hilda Burrell.
+Dennis was born in Iredell County, Sept.
+24, 1949, to the late Calvin and Hilda Burrell.
 In addition to his parents Dennis was preceded in death by his brother, David Rudd.

 Dennis is survived by his wife of 49 years, Kathy Burrell; two sons, Scottie and Wesley Burrell; daughter, Angela Middleton (Kent), and one grandson, Jude Middleton.